 Female lone parents are less likely than mothers in two-parent families to be employed.
-In 2002, 67% of female lone parents with children less than age 16 living at home were employed, compared with 72% of their counterparts in two-parent families.
+In 2003, 68% of female lone parents with children under age 16 living at home were employed, compared with 72% of their counterparts in two-parent families.
 This represents a major shift from the late 1970s when female lone parents were more likely to employed than mothers with partners.
 (Table 6)

 In the intervening years, however, the employment rate of mothers in two-parent families grew steadily, surpassing that of female lone parents in the mid-1980s.
-However, in recent years, the proportion of employed lone mothers has increased substantially, jumping 17 percentage points between 1995 and 2002.
+However, in recent years, the proportion of employed lone mothers has increased substantially, jumping 18 percentage points between 1995 and 2003.

 The presence of young children also has a greater impact on the employment of lone mothers than it does their counterparts with partners.
-In 2002, just 47% of lone mothers with children under age 3 were employed, compared with 64% of mothers in two-parent families.
-At the same time, among those whose youngest child was aged 3 to 5, 60% of female lone parents, compared with 70% of mothers in two-parent families, were part of the paid workforce.
+In 2003, just 47% of lone mothers with children under age 3 were employed, compared with 65% of mothers in two-parent families.
+At the same time, among those whose youngest child was aged 3-5, 61% of female lone parents, compared with 70% of mothers in two-parent families, were part of the paid work force.